MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStack.md

 #### **Parameters**
 - **itemType**: [*ItemType*](ItemType.md) | *string*

   Type of item to create.
-See the @minecraft/vanilla-data.MinecraftItemTypes enumeration for a list of standard item types in Minecraft experiences.
+See the {@link @minecraft/vanilla-data.MinecraftItemTypes} enumeration for a list of standard item types in Minecraft experiences.
 - **amount**?: *number* = `1`

   Number of items to place in the stack, between 1-255.
 The provided value will be clamped to the item's maximum stack size.
 Note that certain items can only have one item in the stack.